 Students study an hour of class music a week with our specialist music teacher.

 Instrumental Music School Service (IMSS) teachers visit Richmond three days a week to provide specialist instruction to selected students in flute, clarinet, violin, viola, cello, trumpet, trombone and to coordinate a strings ensemble.
+Some of our students participate in a strings program at John Curtin College of the Arts.

 Students are selected following a musical aptitude test and are matched with a suitable instrument by specialists.
 Currently 59 Richmond students study a musical instrument in this program.